sonic-pi-net/sonic-pi/etc/doc/tutorial/A.17-sample-stretching.md

 the sample sounding lower in pitch.
-Another place you may have heard this effect in every day life is when you're cycling or driving past a beeping pedestrian crossing - as you're heading towards the sound source the pitch is higher than when your moving away from the sound - the so-called Doppler effect.
+Another place you may have heard this effect in every day life is when you're cycling or driving past a beeping pedestrian crossing - as you're heading towards the sound source the pitch is higher than when you're moving away from the sound - the so-called Doppler effect.
 Why is this?

 Let's consider a simple beep which is represented by a sine wave.
 If we